dnnsharp/excel/en/serialize_to_excel_from_text.md

 You also have the option to use excel formulas.
 With this option checked all formulas found will be applied.
 ![][108]

 With the password fields you can add passwords to your excel file.
+The file password field will add a password to the whole file, this way other users will not be able to see the content of the file.
+While with the Worksheet Password field you will add a password to the excel worksheet, now users are able to see the content of the file but are not able to edit it.
 ![][109]

 Then, you must select the folder to which the file is uploaded.